 In the BFA in Film Art, you'll get to create everything from experimental films and videos to gallery installations, web series, and public media art—in short, you'll be making the film and media art that shapes and defines our multicultural world.
 This program's global learning environment will help you expand your intercultural competence, grow your communication abilities, cause you to challenge your own assumptions and frames of reference, and grant you a new perspective—in life, in learning, and maybe through your camera lens.
 As renowned French filmmaker Jean-Luc Godard said: "I know nothing of life except through the cinema."

-Students will not only study visual and media arts through filming and workshops, but will also receive a rich foundation in the liberal arts and French language.
+Students will not only study visual and media arts through filmmaking, fine art studio courses, and workshops, but will also receive a rich foundation in the liberal arts and French language.
 In addition, students will spend:

 - Three summers in Boston.
 The BFA program begins and ends on Emerson’s Boston campus, where you'll use the city as your backdrop for your creative endeavors in film and media.
 Learning from our faculty and using industry-level equipment and spaces, you'll see for yourself why our program is consistently ranked in the top ten worldwide.

 - The academic years in Paris.
-Situated in the 10th arrondissement, Paris College of Art provides a studio learning experience through which students hone their artistic craft.
-Classes are taught in English, but you'll also take French classes and develop your French language skills, study the liberal arts, and delve deep into studio practice.
+Situated in the 10th arrondissement, Paris College of Art provides an art studio learning experience through which students hone their artistic craft.
+Classes are taught in English, but you'll also take French classes and develop your French language skills, study the liberal arts, and delve deep into fine art studio practice.

 - One summer in Kasteel Well, the Netherlands.
-At Emerson's beloved Kasteel Well, which is located in the picturesque Dutch countryside, students will work in 16mm motion picture film craft, engaging with a network of European filmmakers who work in an experimental vein and pushing the boundaries of the medium.
+At Emerson's beloved Kasteel Well, which is located in the picturesque Dutch countryside, students will work in documentary and narrative production, engage with a network of European filmmakers, and gain insight into the fine art and film communities across Europe.

 Access to Unparalleled Resources